Code-Cecilia/BotMan.py-legacy/README.md

 You can get one [Here](https://api-info.pgamerx.com/register) by signing up with discord.
 It adds you to a server, and sends you a PM with the API key.

 When you get it, set the value of `rsa_api_key` to the API key you recieved.

- ### Note: If you're going to host the bot in Repl.it, check the bottom of this page for extended information.

 A properly set-up config.json looks something like this